woc-hack/6-degrees-of-hackers/Report.md

 ### 2. Methodology
 *Please provide an overview of your research approach and workflow, including how you used World of Code to achieve your research goals or answer your research questions here.*

-To explore this, we gathered the DevPost data and extracted the projects list.
-Having this list, we used p2P World of Code mappings to get deforked projects list and from there, using P2c mappings, we retrieved all the commits in these projects.
+We used World of Code[1] infrustructure to explore open source software repositories.
+To explore our idea, we gathered the DevPost data and extracted the projects list.
+Having this list, we used p2P World of Code[2] mappings to get deforked projects list and from there, using P2c mappings, we retrieved all the commits in these projects.
 After that, we used c2dat maps to get the author name and the timestamps associated with each commit.
 Having the start and end time of each hackathon project from DevPost dataset, we filtered out those commits that